HewlettPackard/ilo-rest-api-docs/iLO5_Redfish_Reference.md

 |Severity|Warning
 |Resolution|If the operation did not complete, correct the property value in the request body and resubmit the request.

-### iLO.2.8.ArrayPropertyOutOfBound
+### iLO.2.13.ArrayPropertyOutOfBound
 The number of items in the array exceeds the maximum number supported.

 | | |
 |:---|:---|
-|Message Format|"An array %1 was supplied with %2 items that exceeds the maximum supported count of %3."
+|Message Format|"An array %1 was supplied with %2 items that does not meet the minimum supported count of %3 or exceeds the maximum supported count of %4."
 |Severity|Warning
 |Resolution|Retry the operation using the correct number of items for the array.

-### iLO.2.8.ArrayPropertyValueBadParam
+### iLO.2.13.ArrayPropertyValueBadParam
 The property value is not valid.

 | | |